dtapuska/useractivation/README.md

 * [Video autoplay](https://github.com/ampproject/amphtml/blob/f7bb404d853df97645bb1a38fffc28b7efac16b8/src/utils/video.js#L26)
 * [Audio play](https://github.com/ampproject/amphtml/blob/e32fdddfa38e043cd1df102d50e6d12911e1227e/extensions/amp-iframe/0.1/amp-iframe.js#L675)

+We propose to expose the user activation states as an `Activation` object in `window`:
-`hasBeenActive` indicates whether a window has ever seen a user activation in its lifecycle.
+* The field `hasBeenActive` indicates whether a `window` has ever seen a user activation in its lifecycle.
 Some APIs such as autoplay are controlled by this sticky boolean.
-This boolean does not contain whether the current [task](https://html.spec.whatwg.org/multipage/webappapis.html#concept-task) is triggered by a [user activation](https://html.spec.whatwg.org/multipage/interaction.html#activation) but that **one** has been seen.
+This boolean does not reflect whether the current [task](https://html.spec.whatwg.org/multipage/webappapis.html#concept-task) is triggered by a [user activation](https://html.spec.whatwg.org/multipage/interaction.html#activation) but that the current task has been seen **one**.
-`isActive` indicates whether a window currently has user activation in its lifecycle.
+* The field `isActive` indicates whether a `window` currently has user activation in its lifecycle.

-If in the future we wish to expose an event when Activation is changed we are able to change Activation to be an EventTarget.
+If in the future we wish to expose an event when `Activation` is changed we are able to change Activation to be an EventTarget.

 ## Proposed Window IDL